MossieuDoudy/MossieuDoudy/README.md

 - 👀 I’m interested in : you
 - 🌱 I’m currently learning about : you
 - 💞️ I’m looking to collaborate on : you
-- 📫 How to reach me : look behind you
 - 😄 Pronouns: I/me
 - ⚡ Fun fact: I'm behind you
+- 📫 How to reach me : turn backward

 <!---
 MossieuDoudy/MossieuDoudy is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.